joelbreton2/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/network-services-vrfs-settings.md

             #   - A full RT string with colon separator which will override the full RT.
             rt_override: <str>

-            # IPv4_address/Mask
+            # Comma separated list of prefixes (IPv4 address/Mask) or ranges (IPv4_address-IPv4_address).
-            # The subnet used for iBGP peering in the VRF.
-            # Each MLAG pair will be assigned a subnet based on the ID of the primary MLAG switch.
+            # The subnet used for the iBGP peering in the VRF is derived from this pool based on the ID of the first MLAG switch.
             # If not set, "mlag_peer_l3_ipv4_pool" or "mlag_peer_ipv4_pool" will be used.
             mlag_ibgp_peering_ipv4_pool: <str>